alexandregz/twofactor_gauthenticator/README.md

 This RoundCube plugin adds the Google 2-step verification to the login proccess.

-You can use [google-authenticator](https://code.google.com/p/google-authenticator/) and insert the secret generated into the config  if you want recovery codes.
+You can use [google-authenticator](https://code.google.com/p/google-authenticator/) and insert the secret generated into the config (without recovery codes at this moment)

 Uses Michael Kliewe's [GoogleAuthenticator class](https://github.com/PHPGangsta/GoogleAuthenticator/)